escalant3/ember-data-tastypie-adapter/README.md

 Ember-data (and this adapter) supports two kind of relationship fields: `hasMany` and `belongsTo`.
 There are two methods of handling relationship fields with tastypie:

 - Async Resources
-  - The related data is not present in the response of the parent model, so ember-data uses promise objects to represent such fields
+  - The related data is not present in the response of the parent model, so ember-data uses promise objects to represent such fields.
-  - Related data is fetched asynchronously, when the code tries to access the field of the model
+  - Related data is fetched asynchronously, when the code tries to access the field of the model.
-  - This adaptor expects tastypie to return only related resource urls in the response, so:
+  - This adaptor expects tastypie to return only related resource urls in the response:
-    - Tastypie resources **must not** use `full=True` in the relationship fields
+    1. Tastypie resources **must not** use `full=True` in the relationship fields.
-    - Ember-data model should define the relationship with `async: true` option
+    2. Ember-data model should define the relationship with `async: true` option.
   - Example model definition:

     ```javascript